JimCampagno/BeLikeMike-swift/README.md

 ## Step 5

 I pay for a subscription on https://www.raywenderlich.com and I highly recommend it.
 The videos they have amongst the countless articles they release are super helpful.
-This site is crucual to your success.
+This site is crucial to your success.

 ## Step 6